influxdata/telegraf/plugins/secretstores/docker/README.md

   ## This id can later be used in plugins to reference the secrets
   ## in this secret-store via @{<id>:<secret_key>} (mandatory)
   id = "docker_secretstore"

+  ## Default Path to directory where docker stores the secrets file
+  ## Current implementation in docker compose v2 only allows the following
+  ## value for the path where the secrets are mounted at runtime
+  path = "/run/secrets"

 ```

 Each Secret mentioned within a Compose service's `secrets` parameter will be